• Skip to primary navigation

 • Line a muffin tray with parchment paper muffin liners.

-• Add all the ingredients for the muffins into the bowl of your standing mixer.
+• Add all the ingredients for the muffins, except for the chocolate chips, into the bowl of your standing mixer.

 • Blend well on low until the ingredients are smooth.